* Sources say IPO could raise up to $2 bln

 Cinda is one of four asset management companies that Beijing established in 1999 to absorb toxic assets held by the China's four biggest banks.
 It is the most profitable and the first of the four to seek a public listing, with company disclosures showing large and steady growth of its operations.

-Other financiers are more bearish on the offer, pointing to a lack of clarity about Cinda's bad loan pricing policies, its recovery rates, and its effort to diversify into other financial services.
+Others, however, point to a lack of clarity about its bad loan pricing and recovery rates and an unclear view of its effort to diversify into other financial services.

-They also worry that a company set up by Beijing to clean up financial messes may not be able to deliver steady profits.
+They also worry that a company set up by Beijing to clean up financial messes may not be able to deliver profits to shareholders.
 Cinda's largest shareholder is the finance ministry, which owns 83.5 percent while the national pension fund holds about 8 percent.

 "With state-owned companies there's always the risk they'll be asked to do national service," said Chris Ruffle, portfolio manager at Open Door Capital Group, a Shanghai-based hedge fund.